johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - To be elaborated on later:  There is something greatly significant about explanation in the cosmic scheme of things.

 - Scientific Instruments: correct errors through indirectness that is guided/inspired/designed by theory.
 Strips away illusions misleading perspectives and gaps.
-   It is amazing that object exist that when we observe them take on the apparance, other properties of other objects that are elsewhere are very different.
+   It is amazing that object exist that when we observe them take on the appearance, other properties of other objects that are elsewhere are very different.
-    (scientific intstruments (and our sensory organs) are examples of these incredible things.
+    (scientific instruments (and our sensory organs) are examples of these incredible things.
    Explanatory theories tell us how to build and operate devices in exactly the right way to make this miracle work.
    Like conjuring tricks in reverse: these instruments fool our senses into seeing whats really there It is ironic that scientific instruments bring us closer to reality when in purely physical terms they only ever separate us further from it.
    (An example that all observation is theory laden)

-- To say that we have genuinely obserserved a thing is to say that we have accurately attributed our evidence (which is alawys ultimately inside our own brains) to that thing.
+- To say that we have genuinely observed a thing is to say that we have accurately attributed our evidence (which is always ultimately inside our own brains) to that thing.
    Scientific truth is when we have accurately attributed physical reality to theory

-- The Spaceship Earth metaphore and the Principle of Mediocrity are almost universally accepted anomg scientifically minded people.
+- The Spaceship Earth metaphor and the Principle of Mediocrity are almost universally accepted among scientifically minded people.
-  Despite the fact that niavely they argue in oppositie directions:
+  Despite the fact that naively they argue in opposite directions:
   	  - Principle of Mediocrity says how typical the earth is
 	  - Spaceship Earth emphasizes how special the earth is